-The lab had worked out an objective method for determining when a head form was too large to fit inside a particular helmet but, as yet, Snell has no objective procedure to analyze a particular helmet configuration in order to determine the smallest appropriate test head form.
+The Snell Testing Laboratory had worked out an objective method for determining when a head form was too large to fit inside a particular helmet but there is no way to establish an objective procedure to analyze a particular helmet configuration in order to determine the smallest appropriate test head form.
 Therefore, the selection for both the largest and the smallest appropriate head forms will depend on the size range for which the helmet is intended.
 That is, the technicians will consult the manufacturers declared size range for a helmet in order to determine the test head forms.